-Assessment No. Course Coverage in Weeks Duration Weightage of Marks

-Assessment 1 1 to 6 1.5 hours 25%

-Assessment 2 7 to 12 1.5 hours 25%

-Semester End Exam Full course 3 hours 50%
+Assessments Course Coverage in Weeks Duration Weightage of Marks Assessment 1 1 to 6 1.5 hours 25% Assessment 2 7 to 12 1.5 hours 25% Semester End Examination Full course 3 hours 50%

-- 13.2 Appearing for semester end theory examination for each course is mandatory and a student should secure a minimum of 40% marks in each course in semester end examination for the successful completion of the course. - 13.3 Every practical course will have 60% weightage for continuous assessments and 40% for semester end examination.
-However a student should have secured a minimum of 50% marks in the semester end practical examination. - 13.4 For laboratory integrated theory courses, the theory and practical components shall be assessed separately for 100 marks each and consolidated by assigning a weightage of 75% for theory component and 25% for practical component.
+- 13.2 Appearing for semester end theory examination for each course is mandatory and a student should secure a minimum of 40% marks in each course in semester end examination for the successful completion of the course. - 13.3 Every practical course shall have 60% weightage for continuous assessments and 40% for semester end examination.
+However a student should have secured a minimum of 50% marks in the semester end practical examination for the award of pass grade. - 13.4 For laboratory integrated theory courses, the theory and practical components shall be assessed separately for 100 marks each and consolidated by assigning a weightage of 75% for theory component and 25% for practical component.
 Grading shall be done for this consolidated mark.
 Assessment of theory component shall have a total of three assessments with two continuous assessments carrying 25% weightage each and semester end examination carrying 50% weightage.
 The student shall secure a separate minimum of 40% in the semester end theory examination.
-The evaluation of practical component shall be through continuous assessment. - 13.5 The components of continuous assessment for theory/practical/laboratory integrated theory courses shall be finalized in the first class committee meeting. - 13.6 In the case of Industrial training, the student shall submit a report, which will be evaluated along with an oral examination by a committee of faculty members, constituted by the Head of the Department.
-A progress report from the industry will also be taken into account for evaluation.
-The weightage for report shall be 60% and 40% for Viva Voce examination.
+The evaluation of practical component shall be through continuous assessment. - 13.5 The components of continuous assessment for theory/practical/laboratory integrated theory courses shall be finalized in the first class committee meeting. - 13.6 In the case of Industrial training, the student shall submit a report, which shall be evaluated along with an oral examination by a committee of faculty members constituted by the Head of the Department.
+The student shall also submit an internship completion certificate issued by the industry / research organisation.
+The weightage for Industry internship report shall be 60% and 40% for viva voce examination.

 - 13.7 In the case of project work, a committee of faculty members constituted by the Head of the Department will carry out three periodic reviews.
-Based on the project report submitted by the student(s), an oral examination (viva-voce) will be conducted as the semester end examination, for which one external examiner, approved by the Controller of Examinations, will be included.
-The weightage for periodic review will be 50%.
-Of the remaining 50%, 20% will be for the project report and 30% for the Viva Voce examination. - 13.8 Assessment of seminars and comprehension will be carried out by a committee of faculty members constituted by the Head of the Department. - 13.9 For the first attempt of the arrear theory examination, the internal assessment marks scored for a course during first appearance will be used for grading along with the marks scored in the arrear examination.
+Based on the project report submitted by the student, an oral examination (viva voce) shall be conducted as semester end examination by an external examiner approved by Controller of Examinations.
+The weightage for periodic reviews shall be 50%.
+Of the remaining 50%, 20% shall be for the project report and 30% for the Viva Voce examination. - 13.8 Assessment of seminars and comprehension shall be carried out by a committee of faculty members constituted by the Head of the Department. - 13.9 For the first attempt of the arrear theory examination, the internal assessment marks scored for a course during first appearance shall be used for grading along with the marks scored in the arrear examination.
 From the subsequent appearance onwards, full weightage shall be assigned to the marks scored in the semester end examination and the internal assessment marks secured during the course of study shall be ignored.